i3uex/CompareML/README.md

 For the Random Forest algorithm, we have used the following hyperparameters in the learning process:

+- Number of trees in the forest: 10
+- Maximum depth of a tree: 3

 <p align="center">
   <img width="auto" height="200" src="https://raw.githubusercontent.com/i3uex/CompareML/master/public/img/randomForest.png">